gcovr/gcovr/doc/source/guide.rst

 .. image:: ../images/screenshot-html.png
     :align: center

-The default behavior of the ``--html`` option is to generate HTML for a single webpage that summarizes the coverage for all files.
-The HTML is printed to standard output, but the ``-o`` (``--output``) option is used to specify a file that stores the HTML output.
+The default behavior of the :option:`--html<gcovr --html>` option is to generate HTML for a single webpage that summarizes the coverage for all files.
+The HTML is printed to standard output, but the :option:`-o/--output<gcovr --output>` option is used to specify a file that stores the HTML output.

-The ``--html-details`` option is used to create a separate web page for each file.
+The :option:`--html-details<gcovr --html-details>` option is used to create a separate web page for each file.
 Each of these web pages includes the contents of file with annotations that summarize code coverage.
-Consider the following
+Consider the following command:
-command:

 .. include:: ../examples/example_html.sh
     :code: bash